mrisney/jquery-querybuilder-autocomplete/README.md

 #### Files

-There are 2 example demo's one with a local array of name objects
+There are 2 example - demos one with a local array of name objects
 ```
 [{ id:  '1', name:  'andrew' },
  { id:  '2', name:  'bob' },